India Virus Cases Spiral As Baghdad Hospital Blaze Kills 82 - UrduPoint

 India Virus Cases Spiral As Baghdad Hospital Blaze Kills 82

-New Delhi, (UrduPoint / Pakistan Point News - 25th Apr, 2021 ) :India's capital New Delhi extended its lockdown Sunday as the country's coronavirus crisis grew, while the death toll from a fire that ravaged an Iraqi Covid-19 hospital rose to 82.
+New Delhi, (UrduPoint / Pakistan Point News - 26th Apr, 2021 ) :India's capital New Delhi extended its lockdown Sunday and Western nations pledged help as the country's coronavirus crisis grew, while the death toll from a fire that ravaged an Iraqi Covid-19 hospital rose to 82.

-The creaking health facilities in poorer countries injected a note of caution a day after the number of vaccines administered globally surpassed the one billion mark.
+The creaking health facilities in poorer countries were a reminder of the dangers a day after the number of vaccines administered globally surpassed the one billion mark.

 Covid-19 has now killed more than three million people worldwide since emerging in China in December 2019.

-Worst hit was the capital, New Delhi, where the healthcare system is struggling to cope with the huge spike in cases, with reports of overwhelmed hospitals, severe oxygen and medicine shortages and patients' families pleading for help on social media.
+Worst hit in the country of 1.3 billion people was the capital New Delhi, with reports of overwhelmed hospitals, severe oxygen and medicine shortages and patients' families pleading for help on social media.

 "He was gasping for air, we removed his face mask and he was crying and saying 'save me, please save me'," Mohan Sharma, 17, said of his father, who died in a queue outside a hospital.